-The directors herewith submit their report with the annual financial statements of the company, Bank Windhoek Ltd, and the group for the year ended 30 June 2017.
+The directors herewith submit their report with the annual financial statements of Bank Windhoek Ltd (company and group) for the year ended 30 June 2018.

-General Review

-Bank Windhoek Ltd conducts business as a registered bank and provides comprehensive banking services to its clients in Namibia.
-Although Bank Windhoek is an autonomous Namibian company, the bank also provides international banking services through direct liaison with financial centers and institutions worldwide.

-The following business activities are conducted through subsidiaries and joint arrangements:

-- Bank Windhoek Nominees (Pty) Ltd Custodian of third party investments - BW Finance (Pty) Ltd Micro lending - Bank Windhoek Properties (Pty) Ltd Property investment - Namclear (Pty) Ltd Payment clearing house

-Registered address of
+01 General Review Bank Windhoek Ltd conducts business as a registerer comprehensive banking services to its clients in Nan Windhoek is an autonomous Namibian company, th international banking services through direct liaison institutions worldwide.
+The following business activities are conducted th nibia.
+Although ne bank also pr with financial n Bank ovides centers and subsidiaries and joint arrangements: Bank Windhoek Nominees (Pty) Ltd Custodian of third-party investments BW Finance (Pty) Ltd Micro lending Bank Windhoek Properties (Pty) Ltd Property investment Namclear (Pty) Ltd Payment clearing house iipuily s Registered address of Bank Windhoek Ltd: 6th floor Capricorn Group Building Kasino Street Windhoek Namibia Company registration number: 79/081 Country of incorporation: Republic of Namibia 02 Financial Results and The directors report that the group's profit for the y activities for the year ended 30 June 2018 amounte bove business Dividends 2018 2017

-6th floor

-Bank Windhoek Ltd: Capricorn Group House

-Kasino Street Windhoek Namibia

-Company registration number:

-Country of incorporation:

-Republic of Namibia

-The directors report that the group's profit for the year from the above business activities for the year ended 30 June 2017 amounted to:

-Financial Results and Dividends

-2017 2016

-N\$'000 N\$'000

-Profit for the year 775,432 762,904
+N\$'000 N\$'000 Profit for the year 796,772 775,432

-During the year under review, dividends of 2,764.2 cents per share (2016: 5,487.8 cents per share) amounting to a total of N\$136 million (2016: N\$270 million) were declared and paid by the company.
-This represented an interim dividend of N\$136 million (2016: N\$137 million).
+During the year under review, dividends of 6,199.20 cents per share (2017: 2,764.2 cents per share) amounting to a total of N\$ 305 million (2017: N\$136 million) were declared by the company.
+This represented a final dividend of N\$134 million, which was declared after the previous year-end, interim dividends of N\$129 million (2017: N\$136 million) and a special dividend of N\$42 million.
+Refer to events subsequent to year-end for final dividends declared after year-end.

-Full details of the financial results of the company and the group are set out on pages 30 to 140.
+Full details of the financial results of the company and the group are set out on pages 28 to 134.

-The bank has complied in all material aspects with the requirements set out in BID 2 with regard to asset classification, suspension of interest and provisioning.
+Compliance to BID 2: Asset classification, suspension of interest and provisioning The bank has complied in all material aspects with the requirements set out in BID 2 with regard to asset classification, suspension of interest and provisioning.